enteraname74/SoulSearching/README.md

     <img title="" src="screenshots/app_logo_uni.svg" alt="" data-align="center" width="250">
 </div>

-Soul Searching is a comprehensive, powerful, and customizable music app for listening to your local music on the following platforms:
+Soul Searching is a comprehensive, powerful, and customizable music app for listening to your local or remote (on a cloud) music on the following platforms:
 - Android 8 and above
 - Desktop (Linux)
+- Web (see the official [_Soul Searching_](https://soulsearching.enteraname.fr) site!
+More information on the cloud section)

+> :warning: Web support is quite experimental, and may be quite laggy depending on the device.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
 alt="Get it on F-Droid"